-2021 Illinois State Fair Health Requirements 2021 County Fair Exhibition Health Requirements
+2022 Illinois State Fair Health Requirements 2022 County Fair Exhibition Health Requirements

-- 2. All sheep projects require a CVI (Certificate of Veterinary Inspection.)
+- 1. All sheep projects require a CVI (Certificate of Veterinary Inspection.)
 However, 4-H Extension Staff members will have authority to release any animal deemed unhealthy in cooperation and compliance with Livingston County Agricultural Fair Association.
-For the safety of all, bring only healthy animals! - 3.
+For the safety of all, bring only healthy animals! - 2.
 All purebred animals shown will be registered in the name of the person making the entry by June 1 of the current year.
-Registration papers will be checked by superintendents before the animal is exhibited. - 4.
-Entries in the Purebred Sheep Division must have been owned and personally cared for by the exhibitor at least 30 days prior to fair. - 5.
-Each exhibitor will be limited to one entry in each premium number, except in the wether and market ewe lamb classes where they may show two animals in whatever class they fall. - 6.
-Exhibitor can only exhibit five market animals. - 7.
+Registration papers will be checked by superintendents before the animal is exhibited. - 3.
+Entries in the Purebred Sheep Division must have been owned and personally cared for by the exhibitor at least 30 days prior to the show. - 4.
+Each exhibitor will be limited to one entry in each premium number, except in the wether and market ewe lamb classes where they may show two animals in whatever class they fall. - 5.
+Exhibitor can only exhibit five market animals. - 6.
 In breeding classes, a pair of lambs shall consist of ewes, rams or both.
-Any combination of Jr. and Sr. lambs is permitted.
-In the Commercial Class only ewe lambs may be shown.
+Any combination of Jr. and Sr. lambs is

-- 8. Only wethers may be shown in the Market Wether Class. - 9.
-Wethers and market ewe lambs must be lambed on or after January 1 of current year and must be owned and cared for by the exhibitor on or before May 15 of current year. - 10.
-All Market lambs must be shorn within 30 days of exhibit. - 11.
-No wethers or market ewe lambs less than 75 pounds will be permitted to show. - 12.
-All Market lambs must be weighed during check-in date and time TBD. - 13.
-Market ewe lambs cannot be shown in the Commercial Ewe Lamb class. - 14.
+- permitted.
+In the Commercial Class only ewe lambs may be shown. - 7.
+Only wethers may be shown in the Market Wether Class. - 8.
+Wethers and market ewe lambs must be lambed on or after January 1 of current year and must be owned and cared for by the exhibitor on or before May 15 of current year. - 9.
+All Market lambs must be shorn within 30 days of exhibit. - 10.
+No wethers or market ewe lambs less than 75 pounds will be permitted to show. - 11.
+All Market lambs must be weighed during check-in date and time TBD. - 12.
+Market ewe lambs cannot be shown in the Commercial Ewe Lamb class. - 13.
 Cell phones in the show ring are strictly forbidden.
 Disregarding this rule will be addressed by the sheep superintendents, and the Livingston County 4-H Extension Staff in conjunction with the Livingston County Ag Fair Board.

-Show Order: will be announced day of show.
+Show Order: will be announced day of show